 Charitable giving and the relief of suffering have always been at the heart of livery companies and the CLSC has been no different.
 Before becoming a Livery Company in 1944 the members regularly supported worthy causes.
 However, on obtaining its grant of Livery a more formal process was established with new members being encouraged to contribute to the "Poor Box" on admission.
 The present Charitable Fund was constituted as a charity under a Trust Deed in 1965.
 It has a capital base of over £800,000 and it makes awards each year totalling over £40,000.

-The objects of the Charitable Fund are wide enough to permit donations for any charitable purposes, but the Court of the Company agreed the following guidelines at its meeting on 26th November 2002.
-These guidelines will continue to apply until varied by the Court.
+The objects of the Charitable Fund are wide enough to permit donations for any charitable purposes, but the Court of the Company agreed guidelines in October 2007 which give precedence to organisations which have charitable purposes with a legal or City of London connection.

 No donations will be made from the Fund to, or for the benefit of, specific individuals, nor will donations be made to sponsor an individual for the benefit of any charity.
 The only exception to this is that the Company's Prize shall be paid out of the Fund and other prizes open to lawyers from the City, whether or not also open to other lawyers, may be paid wholly or in part out of the Fund.